RAF Coningsby: Incidents and accidents

 1974 Norfolk mid-air collision: On 9 August 1974, the station commander 42-year-old Group Captain David Blucke, and his navigator Flight Lieutenant Terence Kirkland (aged 28 and from Derry), were killed whilst piloting the Phantom XV493 of 41 Squadron.
 Flying at low level, it hit a Piper Pawnee crop-spraying plane (from Southend-on-Sea) over Fordham, Norfolk, near Downham Market.
 Blucke was son of Air Vice-Marshal Robert Blucke who was known for the 1935 Daventry Experiment.

+2024 Spitfire crash: On 25 May 2024, Supermarine Spitfire LF Mk.IXe MK356 of the Battle of Britain Memorial Flight crashed shortly after takeoff in a field off Langrick Road, to the east of the station.
+The sole pilot, Squadron Leader Mark Long, was killed in the accident.
+He had been a pilot with the team for four years, and was set to become Officer Commanding BBMF in October 2024.
+Along with a BBMF Hawker Hurricane, the aircraft was due to display at the Lincolnshire Aviation Heritage Centre in East Kirkby, Lincolnshire as a part of the centre's "Lanc, Tank and Military Machines" event.